01772 743531

 Inter-Schools Competitions

-2021-22: We are in line for 100% of KS2 having taken part in an inter-school tournament by July 2022.
-100 % of children with SEND and EAL have taken part already.
-Some highlights of this year have been: Fiinishing 2nd in the area rugby finals, winning 4 dodgeballs games, our girls' football team finishing joint 3rd in their tournament, our Y3/4 class representing the school at the Blackpool Finals Day.
+2021-22: 88% of KS2 took part in an inter-school tournament.
+100 % of children with SEND and EAL took part.
+Some highlights of the year were: finishing 2nd in the area rugby finals, winning 4 dodgeballs games, our girls' football team finishing joint 3rd in their tournament and our Y3/4 class representing the school at the Blackpool Finals Day.

 Intra-School Competitions